natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

     interface   : FastEthernet0/3
     ----------------------------------------

-The second version of the script to obtain data with minor improvements:
+The second version of the script to get data with minor improvements:

-* Instead of rows formatting, a dictionary that describes queries corresponding to each key is used.
+* Instead of rows formatting, a dictionary that contains queries corresponding to each key is used.
 * Checking the key that was selected
-* Method keys() is used to obtain all columns that match the query
+* Method ``keys`` is used to get all columns that match the query

 File get_data_ver2.py: